JNevile/CarnivalGames_ConnectFourGame_SODV1202/README.md

 Milestone 5: Complete (Multiple errors including typos and code errors corrected and code debugged, revisions made)

-Milestone 6:
+Milestone 6: Complete (Core Classes: Player, Game, and Program classes)

-Milestone 7:
+Milestone 7: Complete (I opened game in visual studio, made final revisions to player coding and was able to get the game to run and announce a win however it will not switch players and every attempt to remedy this I was unsuccessful)

-Milestone 8:
+Milestone 8: Complete (OOP principles were followed with information I learned in this course)

-Milestone 9:
+Milestone 9: Did not complete (AI algorithim development)